-Even when residential students are in quarantine or isolation at their permanent homes, they will undergo active daily monitoring in COVIDWatch and will not be permitted to return to their usual residence hall until cleared to do so.
+Even when residential students are in quarantine or isolation at their permanent homes, they will undergo active daily monitoring and will not be permitted to return to their usual residence hall until cleared to do so.

 Off-campus students will be instructed in how to best quarantine in their living situations, generally requiring a separate sleeping space and, preferably, a private bathroom.
 If there is no option for private bath, the room must be thoroughly disinfected after each use by the COVID-positive individual.